Lead Opinion

-We conclude the law does not require a defamation plaintiff to prove falsity by clear and convincing evidence and that plaintiffs have shown by a preponderance of the evidence that Alnor's statements were false.
-Plaintiffs, however, have failed to demonstrate a probability of prevailing by clear and convincing evidence that Alnor made the challenged statement with "actual malice."
-We therefore reverse the trial court's order denying Alnor's special motion to strike, and direct the trial court to enter a new order granting the motion and striking the complaint.
+We conclude the law does not require a defamation plaintiff to prove falsity by clear and convincing evidence and that plaintiffs have shown by a preponderance of the evidence that Alnor’s statements were false.
+Plaintiffs, however, have failed to demonstrate a probability of prevailing by clear and convincing evidence that Alnor made the challenged statement with “actual malice.”
+We'therefore reverse the trial court’s order denying Alnor’s special motion to strike, and direct the trial court to enter a new order granting the motion arid striking the complaint.

 A. The Defamation Lawsuit

 Hanegraaff is president of CRI, a nonprofit organization that disseminates religious information.
-Defendant William Alnor is a former CRI employee who maintains the Christian Sentinel, a web site reporting on the fundraising and spending practices of various Christian organizations.
+Defendant William Alnor is a former CRI employee who maintains the Christian Sentinel, a Web site reporting on the fundraising and spending practices of various Christian organizations.

 Plaintiffs filed a defamation complaint against Alnor based on his statement that CRI and Hanegraaff were under a federal criminal investigation.
 Alnor responded with a special motion to strike under the anti-SLAPP statute.
 In support of the motion, Alnor submitted a declaration outlining his investigation into the CRI memo.